lucslav/energy-viz/README.md

 ### Self-hosted NAS / home server

-Use the `docker-compose.yml` included in this repo — it follows the CasaOS custom app YAML format with the standard `/DATA/AppData/energy-viz` data path.
+Use the `docker-compose.yml` included in this repo.

 Edit `ENERGY_VIZ_SECRET` to a unique random value before first run:
 ```bash